lacomaofficial/Neural-Decoding-LightGBM-Classifier/README.md

 Here's a quick overview:

-1. **Data Preparation**: We fetch the Haxby dataset, set up paths, load functional MRI data, and mask and preprocess it for analysis.
+1. **Data Preparation**: We fetch the Haxby dataset, set up paths, load functional MRI data, mask and preprocess it for analysis.

 2. **LightGBM Modeling**: We train and fine-tune a LightGBM classifier to predict cognitive categories.
-Our model excels in identifying faces and rest states.

 3. **Performance Assessment**: We evaluate the model's performance